EuEduardo01/To-Do-List/README.md

 ## Status: In progress 🚧

-- Necessario adicionar a funcionalide e a animação da lixeira
+- Necessario adicionar a funcionalidade e a animação da lixeira.

 ## Technologies 🧰
 <div>